-One of the most common questions we come across regarding diving and the various techniques, dive equipment and anything else involved in the sport we love is ‘what is a snorkel and how does a snorkel work?’
+One of the most common questions we come across regarding diving and the various techniques, along with dive equipment and anything else involved in the sport we love is ‘what is a snorkel and how does a snorkel work?’

 How Do Snorkels Work?

 First and foremost, a snorkel makes it possible for you to breathe while your head is submerged in the water.
-But understanding a bit more about how they work though will help you to improve your diving experience overall.
-It will also increase your confidence underwater and help you to identify when there may be issues with your snorkel.
+But understanding a bit more about how they work will help you to improve your diving experience overall.
+It will also increase your confidence while underwater and help you to identify when there may be issues with your snorkel.

 Different Types of Snorkels

-Scuba divers prefer them because they are the simplest and easiest to tuck away for when they need them on the surface.
+Scuba divers prefer this design because they are the simplest and easiest to tuck away for when they need them on the surface.
 Although, there is a big debate on whether or not snorkels are necessary for scuba diving.

 Let’s take a look at the ScubaPro Spectra Dry Top Snorkel from our list of the 10 best dry snorkels for scuba diving in more detail to understand better how dry snorkels work.

 Although the name may suggest another side, dry snorkels are not actually totally dry.
 There is the possibility of water getting into the tube, for instance, if it drops below the surface while it’s out of your mouth.